-Designers need to constantly revisit, rethinking and reconnect with design processes and not only focus on the
+Designers need to constantly revisit, rethinking and reconnect with design processes.

 In academic, her research expertise focus on Malaysian design, culture and history, Icons and symbols of Malaysia, Malaysian visual representations of national and cultural identity, Malaysian Design Archive, women magazines, cartoons and printed advertisement; and Design Research and Methodology.One of her first project in exploring the notion of national identity in relation to graphic design is an online forum project www.malaysianidentity.com conducted in 2006.
 She is also an active Malaysian popular print collector.
 Her print artifacts collections includes magazines, advertisements, cartoons, posters, brochures and other ephemeral artifacts.
 She have presented in local and international conferences, as invited speaker in public talks, design series, workshop, design entrepreneur talk and forums.
 She also coordinates several international design workshop, seminars and talk series.
 Her design work and writing have been published in local and international academic and popular publications.
 She is an active professional member of several local and international designs’ association and has co-authored in the establishment of the Malaysian Graphic Design Code of Professional Conduct in 2013 for wREGA.
 She translated several articles and also published the Malay version of Do Good Design book by David Berman among other articles publications in magazines.
 Nurul currently settled in Melbourne with her family, loves travelling, tasting and cooking different cuisine and performing jazz tunes from time to time.